tonyjurg/Nestle1904GBI/docs/features/phrasefunctionlong.md

 ## Source description

-Based upon data from XML attribute `Cat` for each element `node` representing a prhase.
+Based upon data from the XML attribute `Cat` for each element `node` representing a prhase.

 ---
 ###### [Click here for list of all features](home.md#readme)